akashnagpal1123/file-handler-project/README.md

 # Google Drive Video Uploading and Downloading Project

 This Node.js application facilitates the retrieval of large video files from a designated Google Drive directory.
-Simultaneously, it enables the uploading of these files to another Google Drive directory using a chunked uploading mechanism.
+Simultaneously, it enables the uploading of these files to the Google Drive directory using a chunked uploading mechanism.
 Moreover, it includes an endpoint for monitoring the status of both the download and upload processes, allowing users to track the progress of each chunk.

 ## Prerequisites